sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ### Overview

 The IEEE 802.3 standard defines a set of Ethernet protocols that are comprised of speed rate and interface type.
 It allows for configuring multiple values at the same time for port provisioning and advertising to the remote side.
 However, on SONiC, user can configure the speed of port, and user can configure auto negotiation mode via config DB.
-Auto negotiation attributes such as interface type, advertised speeds, advertised interface types are not supported.
+Port attributes such as interface type, advertised speeds, advertised interface types are not supported.

 The feature in this document is to address the above issues.